Diotto: Bigonce race

 It's a fast and spectacular relay race for all the six components of the team, four of which are the runners and two the torri (towers).
 The game is about getting into the bigoncia, running a whole piazza and jumping out of it, while the two torri, remaining out of the field of play, help the racers to get in and out as quickly as they can.
 The bigoncia is a wooden slats wine barrel - made bottomless - with the shape of truncated cone and has very tight size, so that rushing in it is difficult.
 Running backwards is forbidden for safety reasons.

 Pole climbing

 The challenge is divided in two heats: the semifinals and the finals, in single race each, drawing the pole by flipping a coin.
 A specialist player for every team has to climb a wooden pole about eight meters tall, grab a little flag (representing the Cockaigne), descend and run to the camp-master waiting in the middle of the square to give him the pennant before the opponent.
 The pole is not greased or soaped, but the width and height of it make this game the most dangerous and arduous.
-A climbing technique which is considered too perilous or "monkey-like" (streched arms, and chest far from the pole) will lead to disqualification.
+A climbing technique which is considered too perilous or "monkey-like" (stretched arms, and chest far from the pole) will lead to disqualification.